openyou/emokit/FAQ.md

 You shouldn't.
 It should "just work".
 So please stop asking.

+* Where's the original python code go?

+As of 2012-10-31, the python version is seriously broken, and none of the main project devs have been working on it.
+It will live on in a branch for the moment, and will come back in when it's fixed and is at parity with the C code.

 * OPTIONAL READING: The history of the key generation, and why you used to need keys

 When emokit first came out, we only knew part of how the encryption